michei69/smule-desktop/README.md

 - [ ] Clean up code
 - [ ] Pitch track may still be broken under some songs (for example APT, but why?)
 - [ ] Pitch track's first pitch may be marked as next part too late (for example, start of part 1 will have first pitch as last part, and then the rest as part 1)
-- [ ] Add `/arr/play` and `/performance/play` calls in order to be able to get future recommendations
 - [ ] Implement onUnmount calls for each page / element that needs it
-- [ ] Implement ability to upload from the app (currently API only)